All Collections

 8.1 Timeliness of Reschedules

 All rescheduled matches must be completed within the allowed reschedule time frame shown in the PlayVS product.
 The date availability will be shown when using the reschedule feature for a scheduled match.
 Failure to play a match within this timeframe may result in a forfeit for both teams.
-Exceptions can be made by League Officials in unforeseen unavoidable circumstances.
+Exceptions can be made by League Officials in unforeseen or uncontrollable circumstances.

 8.2 Optional Reschedules